Rukeanu/SQL-4/README.md

 ## _Snapshots, virtual tables… What is going on?_

-Resume: Today you will see how to use a virtual view and physical snapshot of data
+Resume: Today you will see how to use a virtual view and physical snapshot of data.

 ## Contents